 Exoplanetary science has advanced to a regime where terrestrial planets are routinely discovered orbiting other stars.
 For example, the {\it Kepler} mission discovered several hundred terrestrial planets during the primary four years of observations \citep{borucki2016}, of which tens were found to lie within their star's Habitable Zone \citep{kane2016c}.
 Similar terrestrial planet discoveries are now continuing through the use of the Transiting Exoplanet Survey Satellite ({\it TESS}), launched into Earth orbit in 2018 \citep{ricker2015}.
 It is expected that the relative brightness of {\it TESS} host stars will allow the discovered planets to become prime targets for atmospheric characterization using follow-up facilities, such as the James Webb Space Telescope ({\it JWST}) \citep{kempton2018,ostberg2019}.
 Such observations will allow tests of composition and atmospheric erosion scenarios \citep{owen2019a,rodriguezmozos2019}.
 Such erosion scenarios are considered particularly relevant to low-mass stars that can have extended periods of high activity, such as the case of TRAPPIST-1 \citep{roettenbacher2017,dong2018a}.

 One of the very early discoveries announced using data from the {\it TESS} mission was the detection of a planet orbiting the star LHS~3844 \citep{vanderspek2019} with an orbital period of $\sim$11 hours.
-The planet is likely terrestrial with a radius of $R_p = 1.303 \pm 0.022$~$R_\oplus$, although no strong constraints on the planet mass have yet been established.
-The importance of the planet was raised significantly by \citet{kreidberg2019b} who reported observations of the LHS~3844 system using the {\it Spitzer} space telescope.
+The planet is likely terrestrial, with a radius of $R_p = 1.303 \pm 0.022$~$R_\oplus$, although no strong constraints on the planet mass have yet been established.
+The importance of the planet was raised significantly by \citet{kreidberg2019b}, who reported observations of the LHS~3844 system using the {\it Spitzer} space telescope.
 Their analysis of the {\it Spitzer} data indicated that the planet does not have a thick atmosphere, down to a limit of 10~bar, consistent with severe atmospheric erosion of the primary atmosphere.
-It remains to be seen if similar atmospheric erosion effects are common among terrestrial planets around low-mass stars, and how these effects depend on planetary mass and age.
+It remains to be seen whether similar atmospheric erosion effects are common among terrestrial planets around low-mass stars, and how these effects depend on planetary mass and age.

-The buildup of a secondary atmosphere is a coupled astronomical and geologic process.
-Geologically, melting in the shallow sub-surface of the planet releases volatile gasses to the atmosphere \citep[e.g.,][]{holland1984,zhang2014,foley2016,noack2017a,tosi2017}, while atmospheric erosion due to stellar activity removes this atmosphere over time \citep{sakuraba2019}.
-The special case of LHS~3844b currently having little to no atmosphere then allows us to simultaneously constrain both the astrophysical environment the planet has experienced as well as aspects of its geologic evolution and composition.
+The buildup of a secondary atmosphere is a coupled astronomical and geological process.
+Geologically, melting in the shallow subsurface of the planet releases volatile gasses to the atmosphere \citep[e.g.,][]{holland1984,zhang2014,foley2016,noack2017a,tosi2017}, while atmospheric erosion due to stellar activity removes this atmosphere over time \citep{sakuraba2019}.
+The special case of LHS~3844b currently having little to no atmosphere then allows us to simultaneously constrain both the astrophysical environment the planet has experienced as well as aspects of its geological evolution and composition.